 On 27 February 2025, the Secretary-General of the International Seabed Authority (the Authority), Ms. Leticia Carvalho, participated in a high-level virtual meeting with members of the African Group.
 The meeting provided an opportunity to reflect on the growing engagement of African Member States in ocean governance and the sustainable use of marine resources.

-Emphasizing the significance of Africa’s blue economy, Madam Secretary-General highlighted its substantial contribution to livelihoods and prosperity.
+Emphasizing the significance of Africa’s blue economy, Madam Secretary-General Carvalho highlighted its substantial contribution to livelihoods and prosperity.
 “Africa’s blue economy is already a major contributor to economic growth, generating USD300 billion annually and supporting millions of jobs across fisheries, maritime trade, offshore energy and emerging marine industries.
 As interest in ocean resources continues to expand, our discussions must focus on ensuring that governance frameworks support long-term sustainability while allowing for economic opportunities that benefit all States,” she stated.

 In closing, Madam Secretary-General Carvalho outlined her vision for the Authority, centred on three fundamental priorities: strengthening ocean governance, ensuring that no one is left behind and advancing science-based decision-making and environmental protection.